How to Redirect a URL in WordPress: Complete Guide 2025

 Here are some examples of bad redirections:

+- All redirects to the new homepage are being sent.
 Visitors aren’t specifically looking for your new home page.
 They are looking for a specific page.
 If you have a vast website, you will most likely lose them because few people will take the time to search your website for the page they are looking for, even if you have a search box.

+- Installing an excessive number of redirect commands.
 If you’re going to move a page, do it only once, or once every few years at the most.
 Otherwise, you risk establishing a “redirect loop,” which may confuse search engines and may cause the search to stop entirely.

+- Installing the incorrect redirect.
 Remember that 302 redirection are only intended to be temporary.

 How to Create Redirects in WordPress with Plugins